zyxw59/zyxw59.github.io/discord_faq.md

 _eiw_: "Elsewhere in webspace".
 Comments on things on the internet.

 _doxp_: "Do X predicate" (alternatively "Do X or punt"), originally from Lisp.
-A discussion on whether I should do X.
+A discussion on whether I should do X. "#t" and "#f" for "true" and "false" are commonly seen responses, also common are "x" and "p" for "do x" and "punt (i.e. don't do x), respectively.

 _doxory_, _doxyz_, etc.: "Do X or Y", "Do X or Y or Z", etc.